An Explainable Stacked Ensemble Model for Static Route-Free Estimation of Time of Arrival: Introduction

-\paragraph{Outline.} After providing some preliminaries in Section~\ref{sec:Preliminaries}, we explain the dataset and methods used throughout this paper in Section~\ref{sec:Methodology}.
-Subsequently, we take multiple machine learning models from our previous work---\cite{schleibaum.2022}---for \ac{ETA} and combine them into a heterogeneous---different model types like tree- and neural network-based---and stacked ensemble model of two levels (see Section~\ref{sec:ModelsForETA}).
-In Section~\ref{sec:ExplainingFirstLevelModelsForETA}, we apply existing \ac{XAI} methods to explain the first-level models and later combine the explanations on the second level to generate joint explanations of the ensemble in Section~\ref{sec:ExplainingEnsembleModelsForETA}.
-In Section~\ref{sec:Discussion}, we discuss our results with respect to the research aims and point out limitations as well as future work; we conclude the paper in Section~\ref{sec:Conclusion}.
+The paper is organized as follows.
+In Section~\ref{sec:RelatedWork}, we derive our research gap and aim based on a related work review on route-free \ac{ETA} and the explanation of stacked ensembles.
+In Section~\ref{sec:Methodology}, we describe preliminaries, the data sets used to evaluate the prediction precision of the stacked ensemble, the first level \ac{ETA} models, the selection of the \ac{XAI} methods, and the evaluation procedure.
+Subsequently, the construction of the stacked ensemble model is described in Section~\ref{sec:ModelsForETA}.
+In Section~\ref{sec:ExplainingFirstLevelModelsForETA}, we select and apply state-of-the-art \ac{XAI} methods to explain the first-level models.
+Then, we propose the joining methods to explain the ensemble and conduct simulation experiments to evaluate our approach in Section~\ref{sec:ExplainingEnsembleModelsForETA}.
+Section~\ref{sec:Discussion} discusses our findings with respect to the research aim and points out limitations as well as venues for future work; we conclude the paper in Section~\ref{sec:Conclusion}.
 The source code used in this paper can be accessed online via \cite{codeeta.2022}.